TheFatPanda97/calculator/README.md

 further configuration can be found in `backend/.env.example`

+5. run the frontend and backend: `./run.sh`
-5. go to http://localhost:5173 to see the application
+6. go to http://localhost:5173 to see the application
-6. that's it! have fun playing with the calculator :D
+7. that's it! have fun playing with the calculator :D